 "BECAUSE OF YELLOW DOG"

-by Robin Kantner-Nordan, President of SAFE
+by Robin Kantner-Nordan, Founder of SAFE

 Yellow Dog was dumped one hot summer day at a shelter in Florida.
 His name on the owner release was mutt.
 His reason for surrender – “don’t need him anymore”.

 He was a boney, dull-coated fellow, his feet were deformed because his toenails had grown in circles, and he walked with a funny limp as his front leg had been broken.
 He was heartworm-positive, was blind in one eye, and he was terrified of humans.
 He was named Yellow Dog.
 His breed was Lab/Pitbull X. He was put into a kennel, from which he promptly escaped.

 And so the story of Yellow Dog begins…